hyperledger-archives/composer/site/docs/start/getting-started-rest-api.md

 ```

 #Summary
-Using the Loopback framework on top of the Fabric Composer runtime has allowed us to generate a business domain speciifc REST api based on the deployed business network model!
+Using the Loopback framework on top of the Fabric Composer runtime has allowed us to generate a business domain specific REST api based on the deployed business network model!